ARM-software/ML-examples/armnn-mobilenet-quant/README.md

 ## Getting started

-This is the example code used in Armn's Deploying a Tensorflow Lite quantised MobileNet model on ArmNN (TODO: Add link) tutorial - a more detailed description can be found there.
+This is the example code used in Armn's Deploying a Tensorflow Lite quantised MobileNet model on ArmNN (TBD). tutorial - a more detailed description can be found there.

 One application, along with utility code is included: